okta/okta.github.io/_source/_posts/2018-07-19-simple-crud-react-and-spring-boot.md

 {% img blog/spring-boot-2-react/group-list.png alt:"Group List screen" width:"800" %}{: .center-image }

-It's great that you can see your Spring Boot's data in your React app, but it's no fun if you can't edit it!
+It's great that you can see your Spring Boot API's data in your React app, but it's no fun if you can't edit it!

 ## Add a React GroupEdit Component

-Create `app/src/GroupEdit.js` and use its `componentDidMount()` to fetch the group resource with the id from the URL.
+Create `app/src/GroupEdit.js` and use its `componentDidMount()` to fetch the group resource with the ID from the URL.

 ```jsx
 import React, { Component } from 'react';